ojnim/cs506-final-project/README.md

 * Z threshold: 3.1
 * P threshold: 0.05

+**RESULT**

-Followings are the results from the 1st-level analysis of brain data with sub-001 of Cognitive Control
+* Followings are the results from the 1st-level analysis of brain data with sub-001 of Cognitive Control

 Time series graph of BOLD.
 Left is Switch and Right is Not Switch <br>
 ![image info](./images/DesignMatrix.png)

-The result from the general linear model<br>
+* The result from the general linear model<br>
 The red line(data) is the original BOLD graph, and green(cope partial model fit) and blue(full model fit) lines are the results of the GLM.
 ![image info](./images/1st-level_analysis.png)

-Red areas in the following image are the voxels which are statistically significant for each contrast <br>
+* Red areas in the following image are the voxels which are statistically significant for each contrast <br>
 ![image info](./images/voxel_activation.png)

 ### Behavior / Participants Data